Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \subsection{Quantized Neural Networks}

-Quantization in DNNs is concerned with reducing the number of bits used for the representation of the weights and the activations, respectively.
-The reduction in memory requirements are obvious: Using fewer bits for the weights results in less memory overhead to store the corresponding model, and using fewer bits for the activations results in less memory overhead when computing predictions.
+Quantization in DNNs is concerned with reducing the number of bits used for the representation of the weights and the activations.
+The reduction in memory requirements are obvious: Using fewer bits for the weights results in a lower memory overhead for storing the corresponding model, and using fewer bits for the activations results in a lower memory overhead for computing predictions.
 Furthermore, representations using fewer bits often facilitate faster computation.
-For instance, when quantization is driven to the extreme with binary weights $w \in \{-1,1\}$ \emph{and} binary activations $x \in \{-1,1\}$, floating-point or fixed-point multiplications are replaced by hardware-friendly logical XNOR and bitcount operations.
+For instance, when quantization is driven to the extreme with binary weights $w \in \{-1,1\}$ \emph{and} binary activations $x \in \{-1,1\}$, floating-point or fixed-point dot products are replaced by hardware-friendly logical XNOR and bitcount operations.
 In this way, a sophisticated DNN is essentially reduced to a logical circuit.

-However, training such discrete-valued DNNs\footnote{Due to finite precision, in fact any DNN is discrete-valued.
-However, we use this term here to highlight the extremely low number of values.} is delicate as they cannot be directly optimized using gradient based methods.
-The challenge is to reduce the number of bits as much as possible while at the same time keeping the classification performance close to that of a well-tuned full-precision DNN.
-In the sequel, we provide a literature overview of approaches that train reduced-precision DNNs, and, in a broader sense, we also consider methods that use reduced precision computations during backpropagation to facilitate low-resource training.
+However, training such discrete-valued DNNs\footnote{Due to finite precision of computer arithmetic, in fact any DNN is discrete-valued.
+However, we use this term here to emphasize the extremely small number of values.} is difficult as they cannot be directly optimized using gradient-based methods.
+The challenge is to reduce the number of bits as much as possible while at the same time keeping the prediction accuracy close to that of a well-tuned full-precision DNN.
+Subsequently, we provide a literature overview of approaches that train reduced-precision DNNs, and, in a broader view, we also consider methods that use reduced-precision computations during backpropagation to facilitate low-resource training.